2021 Stations of the Cross Resource

 V – Simon of Cyrene Bears the Cross

 Lord, may you remind us that you have called us to carry your cross and ease the burdens of your people just as you called Simon.
+May we walk with you, just as we are called to walk with our displaced brothers and sisters.

 VI – Veronica Wipes the Face of Jesus